Professional and Technical Standards

 A student should be able to:

-assimilate, critique, prioritize, and appropriate the Christian story as understood through scripture, tradition, reason, experience, and as centered on the life, suffering, death, and resurrection of Jesus Christ;
+engage, assess, summarize, critique, and apply the Christian story as understood through Scripture and sacred tradition and as centered on the life, suffering, death, and resurrection of Jesus Christ;

-engage and comprehend extensive theological, historical, contextual, philosophical, and biblical resources in a timely manner.
-This information will be presented in a variety of educational settings, including lectures, small group discussions, field education placements and other contextual learning evnironments, preceptorials, spiritual formation groups, and seminars.
-The student should be able to analyze, integrate, and apply this information appropriately for forming individuals, congregations, communities, and the world;
+comprehend extensive theological, historical, contextual, philosophical, and biblical resources in a timely manner.
+These resources will be presented in a variety of educational settings, including lectures, small group discussions, field education placements and other contextual learning environments, preceptorials, spiritual formation groups, and seminars.
+The student should be able to analyze, integrate, and apply these resources prudently and winsomely for the end of forming individuals, congregations, communities, and the world;

-display a growing ability to think theologically and critically in conversation with a diversity of viewpoints;
+display a growing ability to think theologically, critically, constructively, and generously in conversation with a diversity of ecclesial, intellectual, and identity-related viewpoints;

 cultivate vocational imagination in light of the Christian Gospel;

-maintain openness to vocational discernment within the church and the world; and
+maintain openness to vocational discernment within the church and world; and

 assist individuals and communities in the theological understanding and interpretation of experiences, issues, and events.